cloudspannerecosystem/spanner-benchmarks-tutorial/README.md

     ```sh
     gcloud compute ssh pkb-host --zone=us-west1-a
     ```
-If you are running into issues with ssh timing out, you can alternatively access your VM instance via the Compute Engine page and click SSH under remote access.
+If you are unable to connect using the `gcloud compute ssh` command, you can use one of the other connection methods described in the [Google Compute Engine Documentation](https://cloud.google.com/compute/docs/instances/connecting-to-instance).

 Run all following commands from within the GCE VM.